The Queensland Schools Animal Ethics Committee (QSAEC) was established by the chief executive officers of the

 In accordance with the Code, the committee members include veterinarians, suitable qualified persons with substantial and recent experience in the use of animals for scientific purposes, persons with demonstrable commitment to and experience with the welfare of animals, and independent persons with no involvement in the use of animals for scientific or teaching activities.

-For further information on the functioning of the QSAEC please refer to the Terms of reference.
+For further information on the functioning of the QSAEC please refer to the

 If you are interested in becoming a member of the QSAEC, please contact the Animal Ethics Officer on (07) 3513 5916.